 Antonio Bellucci (1654 – 1726)

-Antonio Bellucci authentication from $175.
-Antonio Bellucci appraisal from $25.
-Antonio Bellucci certificates of authenticity (COA).
-Antonio Bellucci analysis, research, scientific tests, full authentications.
+We perform Antonio Bellucci art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Antonio Bellucci or we will sell it for you.

 Antonio Bellucci was an Italian painter of the Rococo period, who was best known for his work in England, Germany, and Austria.
 He was one of the many Venetian-trained artists of his time, including Ricci, Tiepolo, Amigoni, and others, who sought commissions north of Italy, providing patrons with the then-popular Italianate grand-manner frescoes for private palaces.